SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

-We classified all of the sequence data we generated using the naïve Bayesian classifier using the RDP, SILVA, and greengenes reference taxonomies (Figure Classification).
+We classified all of the sequence data we generated using the naïve Bayesian classifier using the RDP, SILVA, and greengenes reference taxonomies (Figure 4).
 In general, increasing the length of the region improved the ability to assign the sequence to a genus or species.
 Interestingly, each of the samples we analyzed varied in their ability to assign sequences to the depth of genus or species and the reference database that did the best job of classifying